matsim-eth/discrete-mode-choice/docs/GettingStarted.md

 # Getting Started

 There are some tools included in the DMC component that make it easy to get started right away.
-The following sections are a first primer on how to use the extension and step by step its features will be introduced.
+The following sections are a first primer on how to use the extension.
+Step by step its features will be introduced.
 Some prior knowledge on how to work with MATSim form code will be needed.
 (TODO: Is there a tutorial that we can refer to here?)

 ## Setting up an example